-The tutorial explains how to interact with the XPages NoSQL Database service instance from the Node.js runtime via the RESTful API provided by the database service.
+This tutorial from Gary Marjoram of IBM explains how to interact with the XPages NoSQL Database service instance from the Node.js runtime via the RESTful API provided by the database service.
 In addition, it focuses on how to configure a Node.js application running locally for deployment to Bluemix.

 The scenario executed in the video includes:

 - Creating a database service instance and enabling RESTful API access to it

 - Building a Node.js application to communicate with the database service

 - Extending the application functionality and accessing the database instance through a RESTful API

 - Configuring the application for deployment to Bluemix

 - Pushing the application to Bluemix

 To go through the tutorial steps, you need:

 - Cloud Foundry CLI